lhartmanis/RNA-seq_processing_pipeline/README.md

 1. **Renaming Files:** Renames input FASTQ files to a standardized format.
 2. **Quality Control:** Runs FastQC on raw reads.
 3. **Read Trimming:** Trims adapters and filters low-quality reads using `fastp`.
-4. **Alignment:** Aligns reads to the reference genome using STAR.
+4. **Alignment:** Aligns trimmed reads to the reference genome using STAR.
 5. **Feature Quantification:** Quantifies exon and intron counts using featureCounts.
 6. **BAM Merging:** Merges exon and intron BAM files into a single BAM file.
-7. **Expression Quantification:** Generates combined expression statistics.
+7. **Expression Quantification:** Generates combined expression statistics to account for exonic and intronic mapping reads.
 8. **Cleanup:** Removes intermediate files to save disk space.
 9. **Reverting Renaming:** Reverts renamed files to their original names.